-The present study undertakes a comprehensive overview of the evolution of European (EU) banking law under the influence of public international banking law.
-It is structured in two Chapters.
+The present study contains a further (second) update of the comprehensive overview of the evolution of European (EU) banking law under the influence of public international banking law.
+It is structured in two Parts.

 JEL Classification: E50, E58, F36, G01, G21, G28, G32, G33, K20, K23, K33, L80